Fido or Koodo –Plans for Bring Your Own Phone

 Fido Koodo Phone Plans

-As a Canadian you have known that Koodo and Fido the two telecom carriers almost have similar plan as far as prices is concerned.
-So which one among them is the better?
-Let us find the differences and the similarities in both the carriers so as to find the best one.
+As a Canadian, you know that Koodo and Fido, the two telecom carriers, have almost similar plans in terms of prices.
+So which one is better?
+Let us find the differences and similarities between the two carriers to choose the best one.

 • Koodo and Fido both use different network technologies.

-• The two different technologies are called GSM (Global System for Mobile Communications) used by Fido and CDMA (Code Division Multiple Access) used by Koodo.
-These standards are generally known as “2G” technologies and are only used for voice and text these days and when 3G signals are poor.
+• The two different technologies are GSM (Global System for Mobile Communications), used by Fido, and CDMA (Code Division Multiple Access), used by Koodo.
+These standards are generally known as “2G” technologies and are only used for voice and text when 3G signals are poor.
 You should choose the kind of network for which your phone is designed.

 • Try looking up your phone model online to see if it’s compatible with GSM or CDMA.
 Few phones do both.

-• On comparison every single Fido and Koodo plan across every province are all but similar in one way or other.
-The only notable differences are in Quebec (QC), where Fido’s 5GB plan is hugely cheaper, and in Yukon (YT), in which Fido does not offer any plans.
+• In comparison, every Fido and Koodo plan across every province is similar in one way or another.
+The only notable differences are in Quebec (QC), where Fido’s 5GB plan is hugely cheaper, and in Yukon (YT), where Fido does not offer any plans.
 Neither carrier sells plans online for folks in the Northwest Territories or Nunavut.

-• In comparison one of these two carriers are cheaper than the other.
+• In comparison, one of these two carriers is cheaper than the other.

 • Koodo has a 100MB plan with 200 call minutes; Fido’s products start at 300MB.